Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-05.md

 - Install webpack and get the bundler working
 - Finish up your Break Project
-- Write a quality readme describing what happened in project
+- Write a quality readme describing what happened in the project
-  - Be sure to exaplin where you began and where you ended
+ - Be sure to explain where you began and where you ended
  - Explain the tools used
-  - Inlcude mention of the branches that contain the work in different stages
+ - Include mention of the branches that contain the work in different stages

 <!-- v -->